Honda Turn Signal Not Working Properly

 Follow these steps to replace the turn signal relay:

-2. Slide under the dashboard on the driver’s side. honda turn signal flasher relay location
+- Slide under the dashboard on the driver’s side.

-3. Locate the turn signal relay and pull it out using pliers. easy way to replace fix honda turn signal problem
+- Locate the turn signal relay and pull it out using pliers.

-4. Press the new turn signal relay in place.
+- Press the new turn signal relay that is in place.
 Ensure the circle with the holes (speaker) is on the same side.

 The video above shows how to replace the turn signal relay yourself in under 15 minutes.

 The turn signal relay may also be called a flasher relay.
 It is the same part for many models.
 For example, the flasher relay from a 2006 Honda Ridgeline will also fit a 2008 Acura MDX as the part is interchangeable.
-With that said, we recommend that the replacement part number matches the old part number.
+We recommend that the replacement part number match the old part number.

 Conclusion